Drug information provided by: IBM Micromedex

 Adults—At first, 1000 milligrams (mg) once a day.
 Then, 500 mg 6 to 8 hours after the first dose, and 500 mg on the second and third days of treatment.

-Children—Dose is based on body weight and must be determined by your doctor.
-The dose is 10 milligram (mg) per kilogram (kg) of body weight.
-Then, 5 mg per kg of body weight taken 6 hours after the first dose.
-Then, 5 mg per kg of body weight taken 24 hours after the first dose, and 5 mg per kg of body weight taken 36 hours after the first dose.
+Adults with low body weight and children—Dose is based on body weight and must be determined by your doctor.
+At first, 10 milligram (mg) per kilogram (kg) of body weight.
+Then, 5 mg per kg of body weight taken 6 hours, 24 hours, and 36 hours after the first dose.

 For treatment of liver infection caused by protozoa:

 Adults—1000 milligrams (mg) once a day, taken for 2 days.
 This is followed by 500 mg once a day for at least 2 to 3 weeks.

 Children—Use and dose must be determined by your doctor.

 If you miss a dose of this medicine, take it as soon as possible.
 However, if it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not double doses.